ToPa451/PillPal/README.md

 # Upcoming Features

 * **Multi-language Support**
-  Support for languages other than German
+  Support for languages other than German and English

 * **Manage Multiple Doctors**
   Manage multiple doctors and assign them to medications for accurate reorder reminders during clinic closures